-However, Jesus told Martha that Mary had chosen the best thing.
-Mary had chosen to spend quality time with Jesus!
+However, Jesus told Martha that Mary had chosen the best thing: Mary had chosen to spend quality time with Him.

 This story accurately mirrors the struggle of motherhood.
 More importantly, it also shows us how we should think about spending our time.

 Mary intentionally chose to sit at the feet of Jesus.
 Her love and devotion for God led her to take the time to listen to what He had to say.
 Your relationship with God comes before anything else (Deut.
 6:5).
 The closer you draw to Christ, the more your home will flourish (John 15:5).

 Mama, find rest at his feet.
 Let God care for you.
 He loves you and enjoys spending time with you too.
 Motherhood requires so much pouring out into the little lives we are raising.